Tonomy-Foundation/Tonomy-ID-Integration/CONTRIBUTING.md

 This policy defines when all developer tasks are ready to be started/worked on.

 * [ ] (optional for complex tasks open to mis-interpretation) A small implementation plan is created and reviewed by another developer before implementation starts.
 This is suggested for all new contributors, and all junior developers.
 See [Implementation plan](#implementation-plan) below.
+* [ ] x
 * [ ] y
+* [ ] z

 ### Definition of done

 This policy defines when all developer tasks are finished and can be closed.
+This applies to all tasks with the 'Application' tag.

 * [ ] User interface matches the Figma designs
 * [ ] Acceptance criteria is implemented and tested